nwneisen/mke-docs/content/docs/migrate-from-MKE-3.md

 had Kubernetes RBAC roles associated with them.
 The upgrade process migrates these Kubernetes roles and bindings to the new MKE 4 cluster.

-The following sections list the MKE 3 Swarm mode roles and their corresponding Kubernetes RBAC permissions:
+The sections that follow detail the MKE 3 Swarm mode roles and their corresponding Kubernetes RBAC permissions:

 ### View Only